karthikktamilmani/ciena_assignment/README.md

 ### Prerequisites

-To have a local copy of this lab tutorial up and running on your local machine, you will first need to install python3 in your machine.
+To have a local copy up and running on your machine, you will first need to install python3 in your machine.

 ### Installing